Reissner Nordstrom black holes with integrable singularity interiors supported by string distributions: Discussion and Summary

 In this way, for both interior regions constructed from the cloud-of-strings and the new fluid-of-strings distributions, we analyze the physical conditions that lead to the presence of an integrable singularity and the absence of an inner horizon.
 Furthermore, we determine the relations between the parameters of the two interior string distributions and the exterior Reissner–Nordström geometry for which the temperature remains continuous at the interface, thereby implying thermal equilibrium across the matching surface.
 In addition, we identify the regions of parameter space for which phase transitions at the event horizon may occur or be absent.

+While configurations with an electric field present only in the exterior region are often described in terms of a charged thin shell \cite{Lemos:2021jtm,Abellan:2025bde}, our analysis carried out in Section \ref{seccionElectrico} indicates a different scenario.
+In the present case, the transition across the vicinity of the horizon is smooth, in the sense that the radial derivative of the function $f(r)$ is continuous, ensuring the continuity of the radial pressure.
+Moreover, the limiting behavior of the electromagnetic field near the horizon allows for the definition of an effective surface charge density $\sigma$.
+This quantity should be interpreted as a quasi-local object emerging from the limit $r \to h^+$, rather than as a fundamental surface source.
+The expression obtained for $\sigma$, Eq.~\eqref{SigmaEq}, provides a finite and natural characterization of this effective charge distribution.

 It is worth mentioning that the framework developed in this work is not restricted to the Reissner–Nordström geometry.
 The general conditions obtained for interior geometries containing integrable singularities, together with their thermodynamic implications, may also be relevant for future studies of other black hole exterior spacetimes that exhibit a destructive central singularity and, in some cases, an inner horizon.
 In such situations, these exterior geometries could potentially be generated by an interior region endowed with an integrable singularity and lacking an inner horizon.
-Examples of black hole configurations that could be investigated within the framework presented here include black holes with cosmic void density profiles \cite{Lustosa:2025mxr}, black holes surrounded by dark matter \cite{Xu:2018wow}, hairy black holes \cite{Ovalle:2020kpd}, and quintessential black holes \cite{Kiselev:2002dx,Estrada:2025sku}.
+Examples of black hole configurations that could be investigated within the framework presented here include black holes with cosmic void density profiles \cite{Lustosa:2025mxr}, black holes surrounded by dark matter \cite{Xu:2018wow}, hairy black holes \cite{Ovalle:2020kpd}, quintessential black holes \cite{Kiselev:2002dx,Estrada:2025sku} and black holes in theories beyond General Relativity \cite{Aros:2023tbh,Estrada:2024lhk,Estrada:2025ice,Estrada:2024uuu}.